arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 ### 2. Creating an app on TTN

 Once you have created an account with TTN, you need to create a TTN [application](https://www.thethingsnetwork.org/docs/applications/).
-An application provides a way to aggregate data from different devices, and then use these data with other online / offline tools.
+This(?) application provides a way to aggregate data from different devices, and then use these data with other online / offline tools.
 Go to your [console](https://console.thethingsnetwork.org), and click on **Applications**

 ![vs_ard_ttn_app](assets/vs_ard_ttn_app.png)